kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 * Both the supply and the multimeter require mains power.
 Carrying two power cords and using two wall outlets is a little unwieldly, but you might consider getting a C13 power cord splitter.
 The multimeter only consumes about 5W of power, so it should not be a problem.

 ## What I learned
+During this project I learned a lot about the nature and behavior of ATX power supplies.
+Previously I had never put much thought on what kind of pins all those connectors include.

 Prior to this project I had no experience or knowledge on laser cutting.
 After watching a couple tutorials on YouTube I installed Inkscape and started to sketch my casing.
 Overall it took me about 5 hours to draw the casing and one hour to cut and assemble it.